sparkflows/sparkflows-docs/docs/installation/authentication/sso/saml-pingid-setup.rst

    :alt: sso
    :width: 60%

-9. Activate the application and Download the Metadata from Application
+9. Activate the application and Download the Metadata from Application which will be used while configuring Fire Insights

 .. figure:: ../../../_assets/authentication/pingid/pingid_9.PNG
    :alt: sso